Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 - Cal has played 11 games, with six wins against the spread.

-- The Golden Bears have covered the spread once this season when favored by 4.5 points or more (in four chances).
+- The Golden Bears have been favored by 4.5 points or more four times this season and covered the spread in one of them.

-- Cal's games this year have hit the over on five of 11 set point totals (45.5%).

 - The Golden Bears have 10 giveaways this season, while the Trojans have 19 takeaways .